Rachel-Freeland/reading-notes/Code301-Notes/Reading_9.md

 1. What is a module?

-- It is a bit of code that focuses on a specific functionality that when brought together with other modules, makes a program
+- It is a bit of code that focuses on a specific functionality that when brought together with other modules, makes a program... it is another javaScript file.

 2. What does the word 'require' do?

+- It is a builtin function to include modules from other files

 3. How do we bring another module into the file that we are working in?

+- We use the `require()` and place that in a variable

 4. What do we have to do to make a module available?

+- We have to use `module.export`